 So, I want to share 3 quick tips that will keep your students engaged while learning the letters of the alphabet.
 However, before we dive in, I want you to remember one thing as you are teaching the upper and lowercase letters.

 Make sure when you are teaching letters that you say “big” and “small.”
 The reason don’t say “little” is because “small” is a one syllable word while little is a 2 syllable word.
 For those just learning English, the fewer the number of syllables, the better!!

-So, you will notice that as I share these 3 tips, I will always refer to “big” and “small” letters.
+So, you’ll notice that as I share these 3 tips, I will always refer to “big” and “small” letters.

 How to Teach Big & Small Letters

 Whenever I teach, I am always mindful of the fact that I am interacting with a screen.
 In other words, I’m not sitting right beside my students during our lessons.

 So, to create a three dimensional atmosphere, I move my flashcards, props, and reward system toward the camera and away from the camera.
 This keeps even my youngest and most active students engaged in the lesson.